-Continuum is an entirely cloud-based platform for concept-to-completion mission management.
+Continuum Space Systems is an entirely cloud-based platform for concept-to-completion mission management.

 It is an interactive and collaborative design tool suite that provides high-fidelity simulations for the preliminary design, optimization analysis, deployment and operations of single or constellations of satellites around the Earth, Moon, or any other planetary body in our Solar System.
 The toolkit provides spacecraft performance analysis throughout the entire mission development and lifecycle.
 Through a body-agnostic approach, the platform enables the support of complex mission scenarios and architectures while maintaining ease-of-use for the end users.
 Continuum integrates and leverages NASA tools such as SPICE, GMAT, and MONTE to perform tasks such as mission design and navigation.
 The eventual goal of the platform is a global collaborative and concurrent framework for the design, operations, and traffic management of space and ground assets around the Earth, cis-Lunar space, and beyond.